Last Updated on July 4, 2026 by Daniel Globe

 - Regularly monitor the fire’s growth and adjust the fuel you add.

-- Contain the campfire within a designated fire pit or ring to control its size.
+- Contain the campfire within a designated fire pit or ring.

-- Stay aware of wind direction, as it can change the fire’s behavior.
+- Stay aware of wind direction, since it can change fire behavior quickly.

-- Never leave the campfire unattended; consistent supervision helps keep it within safe limits.
+- Never leave the campfire unattended; consistent supervision keeps it within safe limits.

 Constant Supervision Required